-- the county where he or she resides to vacate or modify the administrativesubpoena. - (9) In the case of a refusal to obey a subpoena issued to any person, the Director may make application to the District Court in the state having jurisdiction to order the witness to appear before the Board and to produce evidence if so ordered, or to give testimony touching on the matter in question. - 8 (10) Any summoned person may, at his or her own expense, be 9 represented by legal counsel during all CPOA or Board proceedings. - (11) The CPOA and Board shall not disclose any record obtained as a result of a subpoena that is protected or confidential by law, ordinance, policy, or the CASA. - (L) Job Description.
+- 1 (9) In the case of a refusal to obey a subpoena issued to any person, the 2 Director may make application to the District Court in the state having 3 jurisdiction to order the witness to appear before the Board and to produce 4 evidence if so ordered, or to give testimony touching on the matter in 5 question. - (10) Any summoned person may, at his or her own expense, be represented by legal counsel during all CPOA or Board proceedings. - (11) The CPOA and Board shall not disclose any record obtained as a result of a subpoena that is protected or confidential by law, ordinance, policy, or the CASA. - (L) Job Description.
 The [Board Director] shall draft a job description that informs [Board] members of their roles, responsibilities, and specific expectations of a [CPOA] Board member.
 The [Board Director] shall present the [proposed] job description to the City Council for final approval.
-[In the event that the City Council determines that the Director's proposal fails to accurately describe its duties, the City Council may amend it as appropriate.]
+[In the event that the City Council determines that the Director's proposal fails to accurately describe the Board's duties, the City Council may amend it as appropriate.]
 Each member of the [CPOA] Board shall sign the job description to affirm their understanding of their obligations to the Board. - [(M) Stipend.
 Each member of the Board shall be compensated at a rate of \$100 per regular meeting of the Board, not to exceed \$200 per month per board member.
-The stipend outlined within this subsection will begin in FY 24.] - § 9-4-1-6 CPOA ADMINISTRATIVE OFFICE. - (A) The staff and administration of the CPOA shall be directed by the CPOA Executive Director. - (B) In addition to any other duties expressed or implied by this article the Director shall: - (1) Direct and oversee the investigation of all civilian police complaints alleging officer misconduct and prepare findings and recommendations for review by [each CPC and] the Board for informational purposes;
+The stipend outlined within this subsection will begin in FY 24.] - § 9-4-1-6 CPOA ADMINISTRATIVE OFFICE. - (A) The staff and administration of the CPOA shall be directed by the CPOA Executive Director. - (B) In addition to any other duties expressed or implied by this article the Director shall: - (1) [Direct Receive all citizen complaints and direct] and oversee the investigation of [all] civilian police complaints alleging officer misconduct [within the parameters of Section 9-4-1-4(C)(2)(g),] [and] prepare findings and recommendations[, and provide to] [for review by] [each CPC and] the Board for informational purposes;